Glenna Collett-Vare: Early life

+Golf career

 In the pre-professional era, the U.S. Women's Amateur was the most prestigious event in the country.
 Her strength was off the tee.
 Collett was a student of golf instructor Ernest Jones.

 While setting a new single-round scoring record in 1922, Glenna Collett claimed her first of six U.S. championships.
 The following year, she was upset in the third round but went north to win the Canadian Women's Amateur.
 In 1924, Glenna Collett achieved the most remarkable record in golfing history, both female and male.

 Despite setting a new single-round qualifying scoring record, Collett lost by a fluke in the semifinal of the 1924 U.S. Women's Amateur when on the 19th hole, Mary Browne's ball caromed off hers and into the cup.
 However, that would be her only loss in a year where she won an astonishing 59 out of 60 matches, including her second consecutive Canadian championship.

 Glenna Collett won the U.S. Women's Amateur again in 1925 and then reeled off three straight titles between 1928 and 1930.
 Between 1928 and 1931, she recorded 16 consecutive tournament victories.
 She won six North and South Women's Amateurs, six Women's Eastern Amateurs, and in between all this she was the runner-up in the 1929 and 1930 British Ladies Amateurs.

 She also went to France, where she won the French Women's Amateur.
-After marrying Edwin H. Vare Jr. and having two children, Glenna Collett-Vare came back in 1934 but lost in the semi-finals to Virginia Van Wie.
+In 1934, shortly after getting married and having children, she returned to golf, losing in the semi-finals to Virginia Van Wie.
 However, the following year, she won her sixth U.S. championship by defeating future star Patty Berg in the finals.

 Glenna Collett-Vare was a member of the American team that won the first Curtis Cup played at the Wentworth Golf Club in England in 1932.
 She served as player-captain in 1934, 1936, 1938, and 1948.
 After winning 49 championships, she ended her competitive golf career at the age of 56, with a victory at the 1959 Rhode Island Women's Golf Association tournament.

-She was the author of two books on golf: Golf For Young Players in 1926, and Ladies in the Rough in 1928.
+In 1949, Collett-Vare donated a lidded, twin-handled, sterling silver trophy to the United States Golf Association.
+The Glenna Collett Vare Trophy has been awarded to the winner of the U.S. Girls' Junior since that year.

 Since 1953, the Ladies Professional Golf Association has awarded the Vare Trophy to the golfer who has the lowest average strokes per round in professional tour events.

-In 1965, Collett-Vare was the recipient of the Bob Jones Award, the United States Golf Association's highest honor given in recognition of distinguished sportsmanship in golf.
-In 1975, she was part of the first class inducted into the World Golf Hall of Fame.
 At the age of 81, she still had a 15 handicap and played in her 61st consecutive Invitational event in 1984 at the Point Judith Country Club in Rhode Island.